maldoinc/plasma-dpi-switcher/README.md

 * Executing this tool will kill your Plasma session in order not to have the DE overwrite the newly updated values.
 * A logout is needed for all the DPI scaling features to be fully applied.
+* Beware that Plasma's fractional scaling is a work in progress and may cause different glitches and/or artifacts throughout the desktop or programs.
+Use integer scaling factors for best results.

+## Future work

+* Automatic profile generation based on current settings
+* A GUI to manage these profiles in addition to the command line.

+## Issue reporting

+* Please report only issues directly related to this project or misbehavior caused by applying this tool.
+* Unless caused by applying `dpiswitch`, glitches, artifacts, blurry text etc should be reported over at the [KDE Bug tracker](https://bugs.kde.org).